Michelle Yeoh: Early life and education

-Yeoh was born on 6 August 1962 in Ipoh, Perak, Malaysia, to Janet Yeoh and Yeoh Kian-teik.
+Yeoh was born on 6 August 1962 in Ipoh, Perak, Malaysia, to Dato’ Yeoh Kian-teik (1925–2014), a politician, and Datin Janet Yeoh (born 1939).
+She has a brother, Robert Yeoh, an eye surgeon, two half-brothers, Lam Hoe, a medical professional, and Ronald Yeoh, an eye surgeon, and a paternal half-sister, Tan Chee Koon (born 1949).
 Her father was elected as a Senator of Malaysia from 1959 to 1969 as a member of Perak's Malaysian Chinese Association, the Chairman of the Perak Bar Association, and the founder of "Sri Maju" in 1975, a major intercity coach service in Malaysia and Singapore.
 Of Hokkien and Cantonese ancestry, she grew up speaking English to her father, and could understand some Malaysian Cantonese from her maternal grandmother who lived with them.
 She learned to speak Cantonese and Mandarin fluently in the 1980s and 1990s after starting her career in Hong Kong.
 Despite that, she never learned to read or write Chinese characters, which she has said was her greatest regret.

 Yeoh was keen on dance from an early age, beginning ballet at age four.
 She went to the girls school Main Convent Ipoh.
 At age fifteen, she moved with her parents to England.
 There, she was enrolled in The Hammond School, Chester, where she started to train as a ballet dancer.
 However, a spinal injury prevented her from becoming a professional ballet dancer, and she shifted her attention to choreography and other arts.
 She received a Bachelor of Arts degree from Crewe + Alsager College of Higher Education in 1983.

 Career

-1983–1991: Early career and first retirement
+1980s: Early career and first retirement

 In 1983, twenty-year-old Yeoh won the Miss Malaysia World beauty contest.
 She was Malaysia's representative at the Miss World 1983 pageant in London, where she placed eighteenth.
 Later that year, she traveled to Australia where she won the 1984 Miss Moomba International pageant.
 Her first acting work was in a television commercial for Guy Laroche watches with Jackie Chan.
 This caught the attention of a fledgling Hong Kong film production company, D&B Films.
 Although she had a passive understanding of the Ipoh Cantonese spoken in her hometown, she could not speak it.
-During a phone call in Cantonese, she was offered to co-star in a television commercial with a Sing Long, and only realised that was Chan's Cantonese name when she arrived in the studio.
+During a phone call in Cantonese, she was offered to co-star in a television commercial with a Sing Long, and only realized that was Chan's Cantonese name when she arrived in the studio.
 She learned to speak Cantonese as she began her career in Hong Kong.

 Yeoh began her acting career in action and martial arts films, in which she performed her own stunts.
 Yeoh's first lead role came in her third film, Yes, Madam (1985).
 Yeoh initially used the pseudonym Michelle Khan, a stage name selected by D&B Films for its potential appeal to international and Western audiences.
 In 1987, Yeoh married her first husband Dickson Poon, a co-founder of D&B Films, and decided to retire from acting.